 6 Common Weight Loss Myths

 Most people come to an online weight loss coach with a desire to lose weight AND at a loss as to why they haven’t succeeded so far.
 After all if what they knew worked, they wouldn’t need to seek someone out to help them.
-The journey for many can be overly frustrating and getting some support can be massively beneficial, when you journey together things just feel a lot lighter, and you can learn so much quicker.
+The journey for many can be overly frustrating on why they can’t lose weight and getting some support can be massively beneficial, when you journey together things just feel a lot lighter, and you can learn so much quicker.
 Accountability can also help you, stick to your plan.

 Myth 1 – Weight Loss is as simple as cutting the calories

 There are 100s if not 1000s of experts online who just frustrate you more, saying the only thing you need to know is, your body is a machine and the calories you put in have to be less than the energy you expend, well, it is not that simple.
 You’ll probably be glad to know, because if you have tried that, and it hasn’t worked, then that probably brought you to a weight loss coach here.
 The body is not a simple energy burner, the body can burn energy in all sorts of ways to suit your environment, based on your hormones and what you are eating when you are eating.
 Also if you are highly stressed this can all have effects on how your body burns fuel, not to mention the types of foods you eat, what times you eat and many more factors.
 There is so much more to it.
 I often have people do blood tests, and measuring, sure it doesn’t have to be so complicated, but if it is not straightforward for you, then we have to have some measuring points.
 These often get rid of the confusion if you have struggled for a while anyway.

 Myth 2 – Anyone who has a Fit Body Knows about Weight Loss